ChapelR/chapelr.github.io/beta-town/hal2/README.md

 - `track#loop(bool)`: Change the loop state of the track.
   - Arguments:
     - `bool` (*boolean*) pass the value `true` to turn looping on, `false` to turn it off.
-  - Returns: nothing.
+  - Returns: this track (chainable).

 - `track#toggleLoop()`: Toggle the loop state of the track (setting it to `true` if it's false and vice versa).
   - Arguments: none.
-  - Returns: nothing.
+  - Returns: this track (chainable).

 - `track#isLooping()`: Returns `true` if the track is looping.